-Here is the latest Philhealth contribution table for 2019 for your reference depending on your eligibility and steps for PhilHealth member registration.
+Here is the latest Philhealth contribution table 2019 for your reference depending on your eligibility and steps for PhilHealth member registration.

-This post will teach you the process for PhilHealth membership registration, and get your permanent ID number depending on your eligibility.
+This post will also teach you the process for PhilHealth membership registration, and get your permanent ID number depending on your eligibility.

 This will also help other individuals under the sectors of employed, self-employed, voluntary, OFW, Life Time Member, and Senior Citizens know the required PhilHealth contributions that they needed to pay on monthly, quarterly, semi-annually or yearly basis.